-Hermann Detering was born in 1953 in Oldenburg, Germany.
-In college he studied Germanistik, Classical Philology, and Theology in Berlin.
-Thereafter he married and was the father of four children.
+Hermann Detering is born in 1953 in Oldenburg, Germany.
+In college he studies Germanistik, Classical Philology, and Theology in Berlin.
+Thereafter he marries and fathers four children.

 1991.
-He received his doctorate under Walter Schmithals (1923–2009), noted New Testament scholar and Pauline specialist.
-Detering’s dissertation was on the Dutch Radical School of New Testament Criticism.
+He receives his doctorate under Walter Schmithals (1923–2009), noted New Testament scholar and Pauline specialist.
+Detering’s dissertation is on the Dutch Radical School of New Testament Criticism.

 1992.
 Detering’s dissertation is published in German.
 (Paulusbriefe ohne Paulus?
 Die Paulusbriefe in der holländischen Radikalkritik = “Pauline Epistles without Paul?
 The Epistles in Dutch Radical Criticism,” Frankfurt: Peter Lang.
 German table of contents here [PDF].)